Code-Institute-Submissions/sruss07-MS02_Photo_Scotland/README.md

 [LIVE SITE ON GITHUB PAGES](https://

 The purpose of this project is to highlight a selection of the best landscape photography locations in Scotland.
-Various viewpoints at each locations are also presented.
 The project can be scaled in the future by adding more locations and associated viewpoints.

 ### Table of Contents